 Dr. Steve Fetter

-Steve Fetter is Interim Dean of the Graduate School, Associate Provost for Academic Affairs, and Acting Executive Director of the Center for Advanced Study of Language.
+Steve Fetter is Associate Provost and Dean of the Graduate School.
+He also serves as Acting Executive Director of the Center for Advanced Study of Language.
 He has been a professor in the School of Public Policy since 1988, serving as dean from 2005 to 2009.

 He is a member of the Council on Foreign Relations, a fellow of the American Physical Society, and a recipient of the APS Joseph A. Burton Forum Award.
 He has been president of the Association of Professional Schools of International Affairs and a member of the Director of National Intelligence's Intelligence Science Board and the Department of Energy's Nuclear Energy Advisory Committee.
 He served as vice chairman of the Federation of American Scientists and received its Hans Bethe 'Science in the Public Service' award.
 He has served on several committees of the National Academy of Sciences.